filecoin-project/filecoin-client-tutorial/README.md

 ## Create a server.js file

-The main API you'll interact with is the Filecoin File System (FFS).
+The main API you will interact with is the Filecoin File System (FFS).

 ```sh
 //import express server